-Corinda State School introduced the 'School Wide Positive Behaviour System' seven years ago.

-Since the introduction of the school's teaching of Expectations: CSTAR: Consideration, Safe & Smart, Try our Best, Appreciation, and Respect, the school community has embraced the positive approach to teaching students how to behave in all situations in order to promote healthy, life-long citizens and future leaders.
+Corinda State School introduced the 'Positive Behaviour for Learning' system eight years ago.
+Since the introduction of the school's teaching of explicit behaviour expectations CSTAR: Consideration, Safe & Smart, Try our Best, Appreciation, and Respect, the wider community has also embraced the positive approach to teaching students how to behave in all situations in order to promote healthy, life-long citizens and future leaders.

-Staff and students refer to themselves as being Corinda STAR's and 'Are we being CSTAR's?'
+Staff and students refer to themselves as being Corinda STAR's.
 Weekly lessons are taught in specific areas which are determined by the school wide data collected each month.
 Positive recognition is promoted in classrooms and weekly on school assemblies.